textpattern/textpattern-toolbelt/announcements.md

 Deploy just the right amount of understated smugness.

-Thank you tweet to all our GitHub monthly sponsors.
+Thank you tweet to all our amazing GitHub monthly sponsors.

-Follow-up tweet to thank our amazing sponsors: DigitalOcean, BrowserStack, and 1Password.
+Follow-up tweet to thank our platform and tooling sponsors: DigitalOcean, BrowserStack, and 1Password.

 ### Hacker News